Phylogenetic trees represent the branching history of descent

 One tree source, "Default Trees", offers a simple pectinate

-tree and a full polytomy.
-It is available merely as a last resort,
+Bush"), and a symmetrical tree.
+It is available merely as

 We expect a common confusion will be that users will be unable

 to find the trees that they recently stored in the file.
 For example,

 when a new file is created, there are no stored trees, and hence